State Civil Services jobs: A Respected Path to Government Leadership in India

 Key Responsibilities:

-- Regulating vehicle registrations and driving licenses.
+- They regulate vehicle registrations and driving licenses.

 Eligibility for State Civil Services for Graduates and Females